SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/redis-opentelemetry.md

 Once the logs are configured to write to a local file, follow the steps below to configure the collection in Sumo Logic.

-## Configuring Collection and Installing the Redis App
+## Collection configuration and app installation

-As part of data collection setup and app installation, you can select the **Redis - OpenTelemetry** app from the **App Catalog** and click on **Install App**.
-Follow the steps below to configure the collection.
+{@import ../../../reuse/apps/opentelemetry/config-app-install.md}

 ### Step 1: Set up Collector